-As at March 31, 2015, two customers accounted for 47% and 7% of total accounts receivable and 56% of accounts receivable were insured for 90% of all accounts receivable.
+As at March 31, 2016, one customer accounted for 42% of total trade accounts receivable and 60% of trade accounts receivable were 90% insured.
 The Corporation evaluates the solvency of its customers to limit the amount of credit offered and sets if necessary a provision for bad debts.
 The Corporation currently uses insurance coverage to minimize its risk.